JEP draft: Prepare to Make Final Mean Final

 Libraries should not use deep reflection to mutate final fields

-Distinct from serialization libraries, frameworks for dependency injection, unit testing, and mocking use deep reflection to manipulate objects, including mutating final fields.
-The maintainers of such frameworks should only ask users to enable final field mutation on the command line as a last resort.
-Instead, maintainers should find architectural approaches that avoid the need to mutate final fields (and access private fields) altogether.
+Some libraries and frameworks for dependency injection, unit testing, and mocking use deep reflection to manipulate objects, including by mutating final fields.
+The maintainers of such components should only ask users to enable final field mutation as a last resort.
+Instead, maintainers should find architectural approaches that avoid the need to mutate final fields or access private fields altogether.
 For example, most dependency injection frameworks now forbid the injection of final fields, and all discourage it, instead recommending constructor injection.

 Mutating final fields from native code

 There are already restrictions on executing native code due to the possibility of undefined behavior, so by default the JVM can assume that these functions are not called.
-However, if native access is enabled, then this JEP proposes new diagnostics to mitigate the risks of oddball outcomes from mutating final fields via JNI:
+However, if native access is enabled, then we propose new diagnostics to mitigate the risks of oddball outcomes due to mutating final fields via JNI:

-In a future JDK release, the functions mentioned above may be changed so that they always return successfully when called on final fields, but never actually effect any mutation.
+In a future JDK release, we may change the JNI functions mentioned above so that they always return successfully when called on final fields, but never actually do any mutation.

-There are no diagnostics for when Java code mutates final fields via the sun.misc.Unsafe class.
-Such mutation may cause strange bugs or JVM crashes.
-Note that the process to remove the methods of sun.misc.Unsafe that could be used to mutate final fields has already begun in JDK 24.
+There are no diagnostics for when Java code mutates final fields via the sun.misc.Unsafe API.
+Such mutations may violate integrity, and may cause strange bugs or JVM crashes.
+The process to remove the sun.misc.Unsafe methods that can be used to mutate final fields was begun in JDK 24.

 Risks and Assumptions